wmodes/secrethistory-webdoc/README.md

 ### Installation

-Without the video, image, and audio assets and data collections, the code won't do you a lot of good.
+Without the video, image, and audio assets and data collections, the code won't do you a lot of good, but perhaps the code will be useful to you.

 ### Technology